PE, Health, & Fitness Courses

 • All notes must go to the nurse before school.

-• After each absence, a student will be required to do make-up work in the form of physical activity.
-A make-up log recording 30 minutes of activity for each absence is required.
-The log should be signed by a parent and turned into the teacher for credit.
-Logs will be accepted at any time during the semester.
+• After each absence, a student will be required to make up any work missed.
 If this is not possible the student should see his or her instructor for an alternate assignment.

 Each student will be issued a lock and locker.
 (A replacement lock, if necessary, costs about $5.00) Each student is responsible for locking up all of his or her personal items during P.E. class.

 Physical Education/Fitness Clothing

 The dress code of the Hixson Middle School Physical Education Program has been designed with your student's health, safety, and hygiene uppermost in our minds.
 Appropriate clothing is required for class.
 Clothing will not display inappropriate words or pictures and will cover a student well.
 An optional P.E. uniform is available to purchase.

 • A Crew neck T-shirt (The student's name should be on both the shirt and shorts.)